orangejulius/octopress/source/_posts/2013-09-23-the-san-francisco-timelapse-saga-or-a-little-less-bad-each-time.markdown

 My 64GB memory card arrived (Amazon prime!).

 Bad news!
-My camera is too old to suport SDXC, the SD card format variant for capacities of 64GB and up.
+My camera is too old to support SDXC, the SD card format variant for capacities of 64GB and up.
 I'll have to make do with 32GB cards until I get a new camera, and 8GB cards until a 32GB card arrives (anyone want to buy a 64GB SDXC card?).

 I decided to shoot in JPEG mode instead of RAW to at least get a little more space out of my memory card.